This is a guide covering wildlife photography tips.

 To further explore this subject, we recommend this video by Morten Hilmer:

-4. Shoot in Live-View Mode
+4. Photograph in Live-View Mode

 If you’re using a DSLR camera the sound of the flapping mirror can create an excruciating noise that is enough to startle the subject you are trying to photograph.